50/20/30 Method Is Perfect if You’re on a Budget… but Still Have a Life

 - Dining out: Because eating at a restaurant means no dishes!

 - Vacations: You could make a case for vacations being a necessity, but for this budget, they’re not.
-Save up for it and then enjoy whatever you save without the guilt — or your credit card.
+Save up for it, so you can enjoy whatever you’ve saved without the guilt — or the credit card payments.

 - Going out for movies or drinks: Seriously, socializing is important.
 Very important.
 Your morning latte?
 Go for it.
-Budget responsibly for it, and it’s all good.
+Budget for it responsibly, and it’s all good.

 - Netflix and other in-home entertainment options: Yeah, I felt you cringe here.
 You finally cut the cord with cable, so this is an essential, right?
 Nope.
 There are ways to watch plenty of TV shows for free.
 That said, if you can fit it into this part of your budget, go for it.

 - Shopping for clothes, decor, etc.: I know.
 That sale won’t last forever!
-Get the latest styles, but budget for them.
+You can get the latest styles, but you have to budget for them.